nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Pinning a contact : `pin`

 Pins a contact to the top of the contact list.
-Easily refer to details of frequent contacts.
+This makes it easier to refer to the details of frequent contacts.

 Pinned contacts will appear at the top of the unfiltered list
 ![two pinned contacts](images/pinUiDouble.jpg)